Skip to main content

 For instance, a property could be legally owned by one person, but with a declaration in place to say that the legal owner holds a share of the property on bare trust for another person.

-Note that the concept of beneficial ownership does not apply in the same way to property in Scotland, where the law is slightly different to that England and Wales or Northern Ireland – if you are not a legal owner, then you cannot have a beneficial interest under Scottish law, but rather a 'right’ to the underlying property.
+Note that the concept of beneficial ownership does not apply in the same way to property in Scotland, where the law is slightly different to that in England and Wales or Northern Ireland – if you are not a legal owner, then you cannot have a beneficial interest under Scottish law, but rather a 'right’ to the underlying property.
 We understand this ‘right’ largely results in the same outcome as beneficial interest.
 Sometimes a bare trust in Scotland might be called a ‘simple trust’.

 If you are not sure what type of joint ownership you have then you might need to check.
 You could ask the conveyancer who dealt with the original purchase for you.
 The Land Registry also has a blog with some tips to help you identify how your property is jointly owned.